abenori/jlreq/jlreq-trimmarks.md

 # jlreq-trimmarks

 ## What is this?
-This package outputs trim marks.
+This package outputs trim (register) marks.
 It works with [LuaTeX-ja](https://osdn.jp/projects/luatex-ja/wiki/FrontPage) / pLaTeX / upLaTeX / dvipdfmx / Dvips / dviout and any document class (not only with jlreq class).
 It provides the following.

 * Output trim marks
 * Set TrimBox and BleedBox if possible.